 The OSHA rules, regulations, standards and orders do apply to these farming operations; but, because of the small farms provision in the OSHA appropriations law, certain employers under certain conditions are considered exempt from OSHA enforcement activity.
 If a farmer had ten or fewer employees at all times during the previous 12 months, the farmer would be considered exempt from OSHA enforcement.
 He or she would not be considered exempt if he/she had more than 10 employees at any one time during that period.
 However, if such a farmer had a temporary labor camp under 1910.142, the employer would not be exempt from the enforcement of the OSHA Act.

 What if a citation is issued?

-The compliance officer writes the citation or inspection report on the spot or soon after the inspection has been completed.
-The area director reviews the citations for accuracy.
-The compliance officer then serves the citation to the employer either by mail or personally.
+The OSHA compliance officer writes a citation or inspection report either on the spot or soon after the inspection has been completed.
+The area director reviews citations for accuracy, and the compliance officer then serves the citation to the employer either by mail or personally.
 Along with the citation, the employer will receive a letter explaining:

-- Any notification employer might have to give of corrections made and when that notification is due; and
+- Any notification the employer might have to give of corrections made and when that notification is due.

 - The employer’s rights in contesting any citation or proposed penalty.

 OSHA may not enforce regulations on farms with 10 or fewer employees unless there is a temporary labor camp.